• Skip to main content

 Putting clothes away is among my daughter’s least favorite tasks (me too, as it turns out) so the question wasn’t answered with enthusiasm.

-To give her even more ownership over the task, I set a timer to let her know when it was time to attend to her laundry.
+To give her even more ownership over the task, I set a timer so she would know when it was time to attend to her laundry.

 At four-thirty I came upstairs to her room and peeked inside.
 An empty laundry basket sat in the middle of the room – all the clothes had been put away.